Daves1245/cs-wiki/linux/linux.md

 ## Linux

 This document explains all the ins-and-outs of the Linux Operating System.
-It's recommended that you read `linux-basics.md` first.
+It's recommended that you read [[linux-basics]] first.

 - The Virtual File System
     - Hardlinks and Softlinks